emaicus/Rangers-and-Ruffians/new_site/pages/GENERATED/Rulebook.md

-## Currency Weapons and Equipment
+## Currency, Weapons, and Equipment

 ### Currency
-Their are 5 types of Currency in Rangers and Ruffians.
+There are 5 types of Currency in Rangers and Ruffians.
 In order to help players reason about them, we provide an analog of their value to the modern day US Dollar.